ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. To see other

 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
 Learn more about the basics of cancer surgery.

 Surgery for pancreatic cancer may be combined with radiation therapy and/or chemotherapy (see below).
 Typically, radiation therapy and chemotherapy are given after surgery, called adjuvant therapy.
-If a tumor is borderline resectable, meaning it is unclear whether a cancer can be removed with surgery, radiation therapy and/or chemotherapy may be given first to try to shrink the tumor so it can be removed with surgery.
+If a tumor is borderline resectable, meaning it is unclear if it can be removed with surgery, radiation therapy and/or chemotherapy may be given first to try to shrink the tumor so it can be removed with surgery.
 This is called neoadjuvant therapy.
 If these treatments are given before surgery, the tumor may often need to be re-staged before planning surgery.

 Different types of surgery are performed depending on the purpose of the surgery:

 Laparoscopy.
 Sometimes, the surgeon may choose to start with a laparoscopy.
-During a laparoscopy, several small holes are made in the abdomen and a tiny camera is passed into the body while a patient is under anesthesia (medication to help block the awareness of pain).
+During a laparoscopy, several small holes are made in the abdomen and a tiny camera is passed into the body while a patient receives anesthesia, which is medication to help block the awareness of pain.
 This helps the surgeon find out if the cancer has spread to other parts of the abdomen.
 If it has, surgery to remove the primary tumor is generally not recommended.

 Surgery to remove the tumor.
 Different types of surgery are used depending on where the tumor is located in the pancreas.
 In all of the surgeries discussed below, nearby lymph nodes are removed as part of the operation.
 More than one type of surgeon, as well as other specialists, will usually be involved in your surgery.

 If the cancer is located only in the head of the pancreas, the surgeon may do a Whipple procedure.
 This is an extensive surgery in which the surgeon removes the head of the pancreas and part of the small intestine, bile duct, and stomach, and then reconnects the digestive tract and biliary system.
 An experienced pancreatic cancer surgeon should perform this procedure.

-- If the cancer is located in the tail of the pancreas, the common operation is a distal pancreatectomy, in which the surgeon removes the tail and body of the pancreas, as well as the spleen.
+If the cancer is located in the tail of the pancreas, the common operation is a distal pancreatectomy.
+In this surgery, the surgeon removes the tail and body of the pancreas, as well as the spleen.